RequestNetwork/requestNetwork/packages/docs/docs/guides/8-subgraph/0-subgraph-info.md

 # Request Subgraph Introduction

-Request has a GraphQL API Endpoint hosted by [The Graph](https://thegraph.com/docs/about/introduction#what-the-graph-is) called a subgraph for indexing and organizing data from the Unlock smart contracts.
+Request has a GraphQL API Endpoint hosted by [The Graph](https://thegraph.com/docs/about/introduction#what-the-graph-is) called a subgraph for indexing and organizing data from the Request smart contracts.

 Request leverages the [Graph Protocol](https://thegraph.com) to simplify the process of making meaningful applications leveraging the Request Smart Contracts and associated data.